Preparing for Foaling

 - Relaxation of muscles around the tail head and perineal region

 - Mare may begin to appear restless immediately before foaling

 - Elongation and swelling of the vulva

-Information provided by Dr. Amanda House, Veterinarian of UF Large Animal Internal Medicine, Clinical Assistant Professor at the UF College of Veterinary Medicine, Diplomate of the American College of Veterinary Internal Medicine, Equine Extension Specialist, and Course Director of the Practice-Based Equine Clerkship Program.
+Information provided by Dr. Amanda House, Veterinarian of the UF Large Animal Internal Medicine service, Clinical Assistant Professor at the UF College of Veterinary Medicine, Diplomate of the American College of Veterinary Internal Medicine, Equine Extension Specialist, and Course Director of the Practice-Based Equine Clerkship Program.